 - The Art of Play

-- Children’s Television: Passive and Active Engagement
+- Children’s Television: Emotional and Social Learning

 The contents of the Curriculum Toolkit were developed under a Congressionally-directed grant from the U.S. Department of Education.
 However, those contents do not necessarily represent the policy of the U.S. Department of Education, and you should not assume endorsement by the Federal Government.